 - And how is it that there are two Lords identified as Saviors in the New Testament?

-This scriptural analysis will examine the context and significance of Psalm 110:1, Matthew 22:42-45 and many other passages, which, when correctly translated, will reveal a completely different Biblical narrative.
+This scriptural analysis will examine the context and significance of Psalm 110:1, Isaiah 42:8, and many other passages, which, when correctly translated, will reveal a completely different Biblical narrative.

 The first occurrence of the word “LORD” in Psalm 110:1 represents a Spiritual transgression of Biblical proportions.